Pakkerman/clipbroker_v3/README.md

 - [x] Show created text
 - [x] Delete text

-- [ ] Auth login
+### Auth

 - [x] Create user table
 - [x] Auto assign board when users login at '/' and have no session cookie
+- [x] Login user and update session when user visit with /:id

 - [ ] Allow user to set pin to lock board

 - [x] Logout user ( clean up session cookie )

 - [ ] Board sharing
   - [ ] Embed board id and pin in url for quick sharing